Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "...I don’t think we can tolerate a known pirate walking free."
 Knight stated.

 "He’s old even by human standards, sir."
 Regaari performed his best approximation of a shrug.
-"And when a Father goes blind like that… he only has a few weeks to live, I think.
+"And when a Father goes blind like that... he only has a few weeks to live, I think.
 What would you gain from arresting him?"

 "It’s the principle, young man."

 "Principle, yes.
 But I’m afraid it’s too late to make him answer for his crimes, sir.
 Sometimes the villains win."

-Powell grumbled something barely-audible that sounded an awful lot like *"Ain’t that the fookin’ truth…"*
+Powell grumbled something barely-audible that sounded an awful lot like *"Ain’t that the fookin’ truth..."*

 The truck was where they’d left it.
 To Knight, it felt a little ridiculous using something so huge for a staff car, but the physical demands of anything to do with the SOR had made it inevitable.